-Courses generally start in September and take around 10 months if studied full time and almost two years if taken part time.
+Courses generally start in September.
+The length of courses can differ depending on where you study.
+Full-time courses generally take a year to complete, while part-time courses take up to two years.
 The electives can be taken over a longer period, either studied together or separately.
 Stage one must be studied with one course provider, but stage two may be studied with more than one authorised provider.

 Where can I study?

 If you've already secured a training contract then you may have been instructed where to study.
 If not, there are more than 30 institutions that offer the LPC in various forms and you need to choose the one that's right for you.
 To see what's on offer take a look at the Solicitor Regulation Authority's list of approved LPC providers.
 To make your decision you should find out about the institution's reputation, how much the fees are, what electives are on offer and how the course is taught.

 Where you've studied shouldn't affect you when applying for a training contract as firms will operate an equal opportunities policy and want to recruit from the widest pool.
 However, if you have a particular firm in mind you may want to find out which universities their last intake came from.

 Applications for full-time courses go through the Central Applications Board (CAB) starting from September onwards.
 Prospective part-time students apply directly to their chosen provider.

 There is no closing date and applications are processed as they're submitted.
 However, each institution may have its own admissions procedure so you need to check individual providers for course start dates and application deadlines as they may not consider late applications.